 When I think of the best surfing films out of Australia in the ‘golden era’ of surfing, I immediately think of Albe Falzon’s Morning Of The Earth (1973) and Paul Witzig’s Hot Generation (1967)…but then you have to include the other Paul Witzig films (Evolution & Sea Of Joy) and of course the dozen films by Bob Evans, of which Ride A White Horse is available and is a testament to that kooky 60s era, longboarding and adventure.
 Ironically, Australian surfing doesn’t really care much for longboarding and the 60s, Australia wanted change, they wanted performance surfing on shortboards.
 Steve Cores ‘In Natural Flow’ (1971) is exactly what every Australian surfer wants to see and upon watching it, is instantly in my top 5 Australian surfing films, a must have/view for anyone who is interested in that beautiful era of pre-legrope shortboard surfing.

 If you want an instant library, well here it is.
 YEW!
-Simply click through and hand over the $60. $60 ----> INCLUDES DELIVERY (Australia only) We will then email...
+Simply click through and hand over the $60.
+We will then email you and co-ordinate which 3 titles...

 SOLD --- Gone --- we made two of these --- if you think we should make another one and pester Greenough ---- then hassle me on firstname.lastname@example.org This...